William Arthur White: Diplomatic career

 From 1843 to 1857 he lived in Poland as a country gentleman, but in the latter year he accepted a post in the British consulate in Warsaw, and had almost at once to perform the duties of acting consul-general.
 The January Uprising in 1863 gave him an opportunity of showing his immense knowledge of Eastern politics and his combination of diplomatic tact with resolute determination.
 He was promoted in 1864 to the post of consul at Danzig.
 The Eastern Question was, however, the great passion of his life, and in 1875 he succeeded in getting transferred to Belgrade as Agent and Consul-General to Serbia.

 In 1878 he was made British Agent at Bucharest.
 In 1884 he was offered by Lord Granville the choice of the legation at Rio de Janeiro or Buenos Aires, and in 1885 Lord Salisbury, who was then at the Foreign Office, urged him to go to Peking, pointing out the increasing importance of that post.
 White's devoted friend, Sir Robert Morier, wrote in the same sense.
 But White, who was already acting as ambassador ad interim at Constantinople, decided to wait; and during this year he rendered one of his most conspicuous services.

 It was largely owing to his efforts that the war between Serbia and Bulgaria was prevented from spreading into a universal conflagration, and that the unification of Bulgaria and what was then known as eastern Rumelia was accepted by the powers.
 In the following year he was rewarded with the embassy at Constantinople.
 He was the first Roman Catholic appointed to a British embassy since the Protestant Reformation.

-He pursued consistently the policy of counteracting Russian influence in the Balkans by erecting a barrier of independent states animated with a healthy spirit of national life, and by supporting Austrian interests in the East.
-To the furtherance of this policy he brought an unrivalled knowledge of all the under-currents of Oriental intrigue, which his mastery of languages enabled him to derive not only from the newspapers, of which he was an assiduous reader, but from the obscurest sources.
-His bluff and straightforward manner, and the knowledge that with him the deed was ready to follow the word, enabled him at once to inspire confidence and to overawe less masterful rivals.
+He pursued consistently the policy of counteracting Russian influence in the Balkans by erecting a barrier of independent states animated with a spirit of national life, and by supporting Austrian interests in the East.
+To the furtherance of this policy he brought knowledge of all the under-currents of Oriental intrigue, which his mastery of languages enabled him to derive not only from the newspapers, of which he was an assiduous reader, but from the obscurest sources.
+His very straightforward style enabled him to outcompete his less-talented rivals.

 The official honors bestowed on him culminated in 1888 when he was made a Knight Grand Cross of the Order of the Bath, and was given a seat on the Privy Council.
 He was still ambassador at Constantinople when he was attacked by influenza during a visit to Berlin, where he died at the Hotel Kaiserhof on 28 December 1891.
 Initially White was interred in the crypt of St Hedwig's Cathedral in Berlin.
 However, in 1938 his daughter paid for the coffins of her father and mother to be shipped to England, where they were reinterred in Brookwood Cemetery, Surrey.